Estimating linear response statistics using orthogonal polynomials: An RKHS formulation: From orthogonal polynomials to RKHS

 we can find $\beta^{*} > \frac{1}{2}$ and $\rho^{*} \in (0,1)$ such that

 and the decay rate \eqref{gau_decay} implies $f \in C_{0}\left(\BR^{d},q_{\beta^{*}, \rho^{*}}^{-1}\right)$.
 This means that one can approximate any continuous function that has Gaussian (or faster) decaying rate as in \eqref{gau_decay} up to any desirable accuracy using an estimator that belongs to the Mehler RKHS $\mathcal{H}_{\beta^{*}, \rho^{*}}$, which is a space of functions with Gaussian decay rate slower than \eqref{gau_decay}.
-In practice, one can use the sample excess kurtosis to approximate the decay rate of the target density from the given samples on each coordinate. \end{rem}
+In practice, one can use the sample excess kurtosis to approximate the decay rate of the target density from the given samples on each coordinate to identify the value of $\theta_{f}$ in \eqref{gau_decay}.
+In terms of tuning parameters $\rho$ and $\beta$ via \eqref{eq:tuning}, since the left-hand side of Eq.\eqref{eq:tuning} depends on $(\rho, \beta)$ with $\frac{\beta-1}{2}$ being the leading-order term, we fix $\rho = \rho^{*}\in (0,1)$ and seek for $\beta =\beta^{*}>\frac{1}{2}$ that satisfies the inequality \eqref{eq:tuning}.
+Theoretically, we can tune parameter $\rho$ as well by further posing decay rate condition to the partial derivative of the density function $f$ (e.g., Eq.\eqref{eq:nablaf}).
+However, such partial derivatives data, in practice, may not be available. \end{remark}

-We should point out that Corollary~\ref{corollary:rich} relies on the analytical expression of the Mehler kernel that allows us to find an isometrically isomorphic map that transforms the Mehler kernel into a radial kernel that is known to be $c_0$-universal.
-Unfortunately this same technique is not trivially applicable for the Hille-Hardy kernel since its analytical expression, as shown in \eqref{eq:HHF}, is more complicated.
-To verify the ``richness'' of the Hille-Hardy RKHS, one possible approach is to develop a weighted-$c_0$ universality characterization based on the Proposition~12 in \cite{sriperumbudur2011universality}, and we leave it as an open problem.
+We should point out that Corollary~\ref{corollary:rich} relies on the analytical expression of the Mehler kernel, which allows us to find an isometrically isomorphic map that transforms the Mehler kernel into a radial kernel that is known to be $c_0$-universal.
+Unfortunately, such a technique is not trivially applicable for the Hille-Hardy kernel since its analytical expression, as shown in \eqref{eq:HHF}, is more complicated.
+One possible approach to justify the ``richness'' of the Hille-Hardy RKHS is developing a weighted-$c_0$ universality characterization based on the Proposition~12 in \cite{sriperumbudur2011universality}, and we leave it as an open problem.
 Practically, one can choose the appropriate basis guided by the shape parameter $\theta_i$ in \eqref{eq:d_Lag} that can be determined from the sample data by the standard MLE method on each coordinate.